alconstant/beef/README.md

 ![Successful Login](/Images/bruteforce.png)

 - Mitigation: There are multiple strategies to mitigate this attack.
-Firstly, using multy factor authentication where there is a separate key independent of the password could prevent this attack.
+Firstly, using multi factor authentication where there is a separate key independent of the password could prevent this attack.
 Additionally, requiring complex passwords and a lock out after multiple failed attempts could also help to mitigate this attack.

 ### Where's the beEF?